meh/ruby-torchat/doc/protocol/groupchat.md

 When a participant disconnects it's seen as leaving the groupchat.

+When there are no more participants in a groupchat that groupchat is destroyed.

 Packets
 -------
 Following is a list and description of the packets in the groupchat extension.